-The keypads will display all zone numbers of wireless units programmed into the system.
+The keypads in both partitions will display all zone numbers of wireless units (in both partitions) programmed into the system.
 As the system receives a signal from each of the transmitters, the zone number of that transmitter will disappear from the display.
 The transmitter codes may be checked upon installation, or in an installed system.